Back to all posts

 • Role-based access controls

-• Compliance certifications (SOC 2, GDPR, HIPAA, etc.)
+• Compliance certifications (SOC 2, GDPR, HIPAA)

-camelAI, for example, offers "AES-256 encryption in transit and at rest" and is pursuing SOC 2 compliance, with self-hosting available for enterprise customers.
+camelAI offers AES-256 encryption in transit and at rest with SOC 2 compliance and self-hosting available for enterprise customers.

 Cost Considerations